 - Avoid lubricants that contain parabens and glycerine

 - Keep your vagina healthy with vaginal probiotics

 - Sterilise your sex toys

 - Eat foods that contain natural healthy bacteria such as kefir, kimchi, kombucha and sauerkraut.

 You can also take natural remedies to strengthen your immune system to fight off Cystitis.
 This not only prevents infections but also ensures you don’t have to rely on antibiotics.
 Improve your urological immunity with our 100% plant-based remedies.
-Check out our learning center and go to our shop to attain bladder comfort and pain free pee within 24 hours or less.
+Check out our learning centre and go to our shop to attain bladder comfort and pain-free pee within 24 hours or less.